Posts

 If a farmer does not understand what is required in the different seasons, then frustration, disappointment and unfruitfulness is the result.
 How much more so for the people of God when it comes to kingdom matters!
 Understanding the seasons is made clear for us in His Word.

-Not everything is budding and sprouting new life and growth all the time.
+Not everything is budding and sprouting new life all the time.
 Sometimes the season we find ourselves in is a season of preparing the soil, planting the seed, watering the seed and pulling out the weeds.
 The shift of measurement for many believers is this: These seasons are just as important as the seasons when we see the fruit, and we can prosper in God just as much in these seasons.

 Ecclesiastes 3:1 (NIV) There is a time for everything, and a season for every activity under the heavens.